hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 * **Q Context**

 > *"I'm more comfortable programming in q, so I work in the q context.
-PYKX objects can be passed into the q context and work with them as if you were in a q ecosystem:"*
+PyKX objects can be passed into the q context and work with them as if you were in a q ecosystem."*

 ```python